OminiCarlos/seed_gem/README.md

 At this point, you can access the sample project via the provided URL.
 `http://localhost:<node starting port number>/`

-David done some cleanup from remote
+David made some changes to test merging
+David added changes A to main
+David added changes B to tianyiy